tuneinsight/lattigo/README.md

 ## Versions and Roadmap

+The first version of Lattigo, (v1.x.x) is meant to be a working prototype.
+Hence, there will be backward-incompatible changes within this version.

-See CHANGELOG for the current and past versions.
+See CHANGELOG.md for the current and past versions.

 ### Upcoming features

-- Bootstrapping for CKKS
+- Bootstrapping for CKKS.
+- Modulable CRT decomposition for the key-switching keys.
+- Examples for the distributed schemes.
-- Network layer implementation of protocols supporting Secure Multiparty Computation (SMC)
+- Network layer implementation of protocols supporting Secure Multiparty Computation (SMC).

 ## Disclaimer